HUIXIN-TW/NotionSyncGCalFrontend/FAQ.md

 💡 Tip:
 If a property is missing, Notica will skip the tasks during synchronization — no data loss will occur.
 You can use any property names you want — just make sure to map them correctly in your [Notion configuration](https://notica.studio/notion/config).

+## Limitations

+- Each sync supports up to 100 tasks in your Notion database.
+  If there are more than 100, syncing may fail.
+Try narrowing the sync date range to reduce the total number of items.

+- The Google Calendar API limits event descriptions to 4000 characters.
+  Descriptions longer than this cannot be synced in full.

 ## Troubleshooting